Setting Up Tor Relay Nodes - A Complete Guide

 Note: While xTom allows entry and middle relays, unfortunately we don't allow exit relays at this time.

-To configure an exit relay, you'll need to modify your torrc
+To configure an exit relay, you'll need to modify your torrc file with an appropriate exit policy:

 # Basic exit relay configuration